 AliMediaDownloader *downloader = [[AliMediaDownloader alloc] init]; [downloader setSaveDirectory:self.downLoadPath]; [downloader setDelegate:self];Set event listeners.

-The downloader provides multiple event listeners.
-The following code provides an example:
+The downloader provides multiple listeners.

 -(void)onPrepared:(AliMediaDownloader *)downloader mediaInfo:(AVPMediaInfo *)info { // The download item is successfully prepared. } -(void)onError:(AliMediaDownloader *)downloader errorModel:(AVPErrorModel *)errorModel { // A download error occurred. } -(void)onDownloadingProgress:(AliMediaDownloader *)downloader percentage:(int)percent { // Download progress percentage. } -(void)onProcessingProgress:(AliMediaDownloader *)downloader percentage:(int)percent { // Processing progress percentage. } -(void)onCompletion:(AliMediaDownloader *)downloader { // The download is successful. }Prepare the download source.

-NoteIf you have enabled HLS standard encryption parameter pass-through in the VOD console, and the default parameter name is MtsHIsUriToken (for more information, see HLS standard encryption parameter pass-through), please set the MtsHIsUriToken value into the VOD source as shown in the code above.
+NoteIf you enable parameter pass-through for HLS encryption in the ApsaraVideo VOD console, the default parameter is MtsHIsUriToken.
+For more information, see Parameter pass-through for HLS encryption.
+Then, set the MtsHIsUriToken value to the ApsaraVideo VOD source by following the preceding code.

-After the preparation is successful, the
+After the download source is prepared, the

-To prevent VidSts and VidAuth from expiring, we recommend that you update the download source information before you start the download.
-The following code provides an example:
+VidSts or VidAuth may expire before the download.
+Therefore, we recommend updating the download source before you start the download.

-After the download is successful, you can call
+After the download succeeds, call

 destroyto release the downloader.[self.downloader destroy]; self.downloader = nil;

-Encrypted video playback
+Encrypted playback

 Native RTS playback